toolleeo/cli-apps/README.md

 * [brok](https://github.com/smallhadroncollider/brok) - Find broken links in text documents.
 * [deadlink](https://github.com/nschloe/deadlink) - Parses text files for HTTP URLs and checks if they are still valid.
 Good to use on markdown documentation files.
 * [detect-indent-cli](https://github.com/sindresorhus/detect-indent-cli) - Detect the indentation of code.
-* [DocToc](https://github.com/thlorenz/doctoc) - Generates table of contents for markdown files inside local git repository.
-Links are compatible with anchors generated by github or other sites.
 * [espanso](https://github.com/espanso/espanso) - Cross-platform Text Expander written in Rust.
 Not limited to the command line.
 * [fullname-cli](https://github.com/sindresorhus/fullname-cli) - Get the fullname of the current user.
 * [grc](https://github.com/pengwynn/grc) - (Generic Colouriser) can be configured to parse a given text stream and to colorize it according to regexp written in configuration files, different patterns can be associated to file types.